15 Phylogenomics

 In a phylogenetic probabilistic model, the data is the sequence alignment and the parameters, are:

-One way we can make inferences from a probabilistic model is by finding the combination of parameters which maximises the likelihood.
-These parameter values are called maximum likelihood (ML) estimates.
-We are usually not able to compute the likelihood value for all possible combinations of parameters and have to rely on heuristic algorithms to find the maximum likelihood estimates.
+One way to make inferences from a probabilistic model is by finding the combination of parameters which maximises the likelihood.
+These parameter values are called Maximum Likelihood (ML) estimates.
+We are usually not able to compute the likelihood value for all possible combinations of parameters and have to rely on heuristic algorithms to find the ML estimates.

-The Maximum likelihood estimates are point estimates, i.e. single parameter values (for example, a tree), which does not allow to measure the associated uncertainty.
-A classic method to measure the uncertainty in ML trees is bootstrapping, which consists in repeatedly “disturbing” the alignment by masking sites randomly and estimating a tree from each of these bootstrap alignments.
+The ML estimates are point estimates, i.e. single parameter values (for example, a tree), which does not allow to measure the associated uncertainty.
+A classic method to measure the uncertainty in ML trees is bootstrapping.
+This consists in repeatedly “disturbing” the alignment by masking sites randomly and estimating a tree from each of these bootstrap alignments.

 For each clade in the ML tree, a bootstrap support value is computed which corresponds to the proportion of bootstrap trees containing the clade.
-This gives an indication of how robustly the clade is supported by the data (i.e. whether it holds even after disturbing the dataset).
-Bootstrapping can be used to measure the topology uncertainty of trees estimated with any inference method.
+This gives an indication of how confidently the clade is supported by the data (i.e. whether it is robust to small changes in the data).
+A bootstrap value of 70% or more is generally considered as good support.

 Note

-Bootstrapping can be used to measure uncertainty with any type of inference method, including distance methods
+Bootstrapping can be used to measure uncertainty with any type of inference method, including distance-based methods

 Let’s make our own ML tree!